highcharts-for-python/highcharts-stock/docs/using.rst

 Now that you have constructed your :term:`series` instances, you can add them to :term:`charts` very easily.
-First, **Highcharts for Python** represents visualizations as instances of the :class:`Chart <highcharts_python.chart.Chart>` class.
-This class contains an :meth:`options <highcharts_python.chart.Chart.options>` property, which itself contains an instance of
+First, **Highcharts for Python** represents visualizations as instances of the :class:`Chart <highcharts_stock.chart.Chart>` class.
+This class contains an :meth:`options <highcharts_stock.chart.Chart.options>` property, which itself contains an instance of
-:class:`HighchartsStockOptions <highcharts_python.options.HighchartsStockOptions>`.
+:class:`HighchartsStockOptions <highcharts_stock.options.HighchartsStockOptions>`.

   .. note::

-    The :class:`HighchartsStockOptions <highcharts_python.options.HighchartsStockOptions>`
+    The :class:`HighchartsStockOptions <highcharts_stock.options.HighchartsStockOptions>`
-    is a sub-class of the **Highcharts for Python** :class:`HighchartsOptions <highcharts_python.options.HighchartsOptions>` class, and is
+    is a sub-class of the **Highcharts for Python** :class:`HighchartsOptions <highcharts_stock.options.HighchartsOptions>` class, and is
     fully backwards-compatible with it.
-This means that you can use them interchangably when using **Highcharts for Python**, as the :class:`HighchartsStockOptions <highcharts_python.options.HighchartsStockOptions>`
+This means that you can use them interchangeably when using **Highcharts Stock for Python**, as the :class:`HighchartsStockOptions <highcharts_stock.options.HighchartsStockOptions>`
     class merely extends its parent with a number of methods and properties that are specifically supported by
     `Highcharts Stock <https://www.highcharts.com/products/stock>`__.